 - Know the signs and symptoms of endocarditis.
 See your doctor immediately if you develop any signs or symptoms, especially a fever that won't go away, unexplained fatigue, any type of skin infection, or open cuts or sores that don't heal properly.

-- Pay special attention to your dental health — brush and floss your teeth and gums often, and have regular dental checkups.
+- Take care of your teeth and gums.
+Brush and floss your teeth and gums often, and have regular dental checkups.
 Good dental hygiene is an important part of maintaining your overall health.